-A scullery is certainly a luxury in modern homes.
-But if it is at all possible, create a separate scullery for washing up, laundry and keeping dirty dishes out of sight.
-It could also be a useful space to store some lesser-used appliances.
+A utility room is certainly a luxury in modern homes.
+But if it is at all possible, create a separate area for washing up, laundry and keeping dirty dishes out of sight.
+It could also be a useful space for lesser-used appliances.